spacecloud-io/space-docs/content/essentials/data-modelling/quick-start.md

 {{< /highlight >}}

 This means we have successfully inserted trainers and pokemons.

+> Note: The above mutations are performed in a single database transaction.
+Read more about transaction from [here](/essentials/mutations/transactions).

 ### Retrieve trainers along with their Pokemons (join operation)